-ices provided by the companies, Mr Poon said: "Although the Secretary for the Environment (Mr Derek Jones) said the services have improved the incide. have improved, the inade-quate number of buses, plus the Government's road transport policy have greatly inconvenienced the public."
+ices provided by the companies, Mr Poon said:

+"Although the Secretary for the Environment (Mr Derek Jones) said the services have improved, the inade-quate number of buses, plus the Government's road transport policy have greatly inconvenienced the public."

 He urged the Government to set up a committee to probe and supervise the standard of service.